Oryanab/movie-ticket-app/README.md

     4. Enter your payments info (demo, make sure to enter fake details but valid) and click "Complete Purchase"
     5. Your Order details will be sent be mail.
     6. in order to change seats or cancel your ticket feel free to enter "My Tickets" area with your personal order id.
-    7.The movies database will update everyday with new dates and movies
+    7. The movies database will update everyday with new dates and movies
     8. enjoy and feel free to note out every issue you have seen!
 ```